aapadill/the-visual-art-showcase/README.md

 # Visual Art Showcase

 Visual Art Showcase is a web platform dedicated to bringing emerging artists into the spotlight.
 By providing a digital space for artists to display their work, we aim to connect them with a broader audience.
-Our platform enables users to explore a diverse range of artworks, follow their favorite artists, and stay updated with weekly showcases.
+The platform enables users to explore a diverse range of artworks, follow their favorite artists, and stay updated with weekly showcases.

 ## Features